Finally, it’s done. I finished testing the Roborock Q7 Max, and here’s the review!

 Different Q7 variants [Q7 vs. Q7+ vs. Q7 Max vs. Q7 Max+

 Looking at the Roborock website, there are several Q7 options.
-The model I have is the Q7 Max+ that comes with the self-emptying base station.
+The model I reviewed is the Q7 Max+, which has a self-emptying base station.

 One way to differentiate these variants is by looking at the letters after the Q7 model.
 All “plus” variants come with the self-emptying base station and thus are more expensive.